Ek Love Ya

-Ek Love Ya is Indian Kannada-language romantic action film written and directed by Prem and produced by Rakshita under, Rakshita Film Factory.
-The film features Rakshita's brother Raanna as the lead, Reeshma in their debut.
-It also features Rachita Ram.
-Arjun Janya was hired to compose the music, while the cinematography and editing was handled by Mahendra Simha and Srinivas P Babu, respectively.
+Ek Love Ya is a 2022 Indian Kannada-language romantic action film directed by Prem and produced by Rakshita under Rakshita Film Factory.
+The film stars debutants Raanna and Reeshma Nanaiah, alongside Rachita Ram, Ankita Naik, Shashi Kumar, Suchendra Prasad and Charan Raj.
+The music was composed by Arjun Janya, while the cinematography and editing were handled by Mahendra Simha and Srinivas P Babu respectively.